-We received our certification of Environmentally Friendly Electricity purchased from Energi Danmark A/S. Also, it is documented through guarantees of origin, the so-called RECS certificates.
+We received our certification of Environmentally Friendly Electricity purchased from our datacenter providers.
+Also, it is documented through guarantees of origin, the so-called RECS certificates.

 We will continue to focus on this matter and work on our current initiatives in the coming financial year.